-Surviving Company Lay-offs: Here’s What to Do (and Not Do) Next
+Surviving Company Layoffs: What to Do (and Not Do) Next

 Worst case scenario?
-You’re happily employed, enjoying your work, and then suddenly it happens – your company announces layoffs.
-It’s a gut-wrenching experience, not just for those who are directly affected but also for those who remain employed.
+You’re happily employed, enjoying your work, and suddenly it happens – your company announces layoffs.
+It’s a gut-wrenching experience, not just for those directly affected but also for those who remain employed.

-Unfortunately, layoffs have become increasingly common with the bear market in full swing (and possible recession looming).
+Unfortunately, layoffs have become increasingly common with the bear market in full swing and a possible recession looming.
 Not only that, but layoffs often come in waves.
 Once a company has experienced layoffs, they are more likely to happen again.
 In fact, research shows that layoffs beget more layoffs.

-So why do layoffs happen?
+So why do layoffs occur?
 There are a few reasons.

-First of all, layoffs are often used as a way to improve a company’s financial performance in the short term.
-This might be done in order to please shareholders or to make the company more attractive to potential buyers.
-However, this strategy is often not sustainable in the long term and can actually lead to further financial decline.
+First, a company often uses layoffs to improve its financial performance in the short term.
+They might take this action to please shareholders or make the company more attractive to potential buyers.
+However, this strategy is often unsustainable in the long term and can actually lead to further financial decline.

 Secondly, layoffs can create a negative feedback loop within the company.
 As employees are laid off, morale decreases, and productivity decreases.
-This can then lead to more layoffs in an effort to further improve financial performance.
+This can then lead to more layoffs to further improve financial performance.

 Finally, once a company has laid off employees, it becomes easier to do so again in the future.
-This is because there is less of a social stigma attached to layoffs and because the company has already established the necessary processes and infrastructure.
+There is less social stigma attached to layoffs, and the company has already established the necessary processes and infrastructure.

 If you’re employed at a company that has recently experienced layoffs, it’s important to be aware of the risks.
 Try to stay positive and productive, and be prepared for the possibility that you may be laid off in the future.

 If you’ve survived your company’s first round of layoffs, congratulations!
 Remember: